SAP and Salesforce Integration

 - SAP Java Connector (JCo)

-Additionally, Mule ESB provides industry-leading Cloud Connect technology, which can be used along with the SAP-certified connector to dramatically simplify integration with Salesforce’s many APIs.
-With Mule ESB, integration between SAP and Salesforce has never been easier.
+Additionally, Mule as an ESB provides industry-leading Cloud Connect technology, which can be used along with the SAP-certified connector to dramatically simplify integration with Salesforce’s many APIs.
+With Mule as an ESB, integration between SAP and Salesforce has never been easier.

 Interested in learning more?
 Explore best practices for SAP application integration projects.